 Before assuming your case qualifies or does not qualify, call a workers compensation injury attorney for a consultation quickly.
 You can review your rights and see if your injury case qualifies for an injury lawsuit or workers compensation.
 Some statutes limit how much time you have to file, and some states have extremely short statutes.

-Speak with an attorney from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today.
+Speak with an attorney from Koonz McKenney Johnson & DePaolis LLP today.
 We have three convenient office locations including Maryland, Washington, D.C., and Virginia.
 You can also ask us a question online by completing the online contact form.